Notice to Our Patients Regarding a Stolen Briefcase. Learn More

 Research Themes: Genomics, High-Throughput Sequencing, Visualization

-Xuefeng Wang, PhD – Assistant Member
+Xuefeng Wang, PhD – Associate Member

 Dr. Wang’s lab develops efficient machine learning and statistical methods, such as kernel learning and ensemble learning, for analyzing big data in genomics, drug development and personalized medicine.
 Dr. Wang is currently involved in multiple collaborative research projects in cancer immunology and cancer epidemiology at Moffitt Cancer Center.